Fraunhofer-ITMP/BY-COVID-KG/README.md

 # KG for BY-COVID
-A Knowledge graph representation of COVID-NMR data and 7000 Fraunhofer ITMP compounds.
+A Knowledge graph representation of compounds and associated biological entities in the BY-COVID project.

 **Current status**